Swan & Maclaren Group

 Swan & Maclaren Architects is a Singaporean architectural and industrial design firm.
 Among the oldest architectural firms in the nation, it was formerly known as Swan & Maclaren and Swan & Lermit.
 The practice was a leading architectural force during the early 20th century, particularly when Singapore was a crown colony, and played a pivotal role in shaping the built environment of the period.
 Its portfolio encompasses a wide array of iconic heritage structures found across the former British Malaya.

 Currently based at UE Square, the firm continues to play an active role in Singapore's architectural landscape through the design of contemporary developments.
 In addition to its domestic operations, the firm maintains a regional presence with offices located in several Asian countries, reflecting its continued relevance and international outreach.

 History

 Early history

 The company began in Singapore, Straits Settlements as Swan & Lermit in 1887, a civil engineering firm formed by two surveyor engineers, Archibald Alexander Swan (1857–1911) and Alfred Lermit.
+Structures designed by the firm in this period include the Dispensary Building.
 Lermit later withdrew from partnership in 1890, and joined with Crane Brothers and later with Johannes Bartholomew Westerhout.
 In 1892, it became Swan & Maclaren after another surveyor engineer, James Waddell Boyd Maclaren, joined as partner.
+Notable works from Swan in the period between Swan & Lermit and Swan & Maclaren include the Medical Hall, the Fraser & Neave Building and the Straits Insurance Building.
+Swan was awarded the commission for the Hongkong and Shanghai Bank Building in 1891, though the final drawings for the project were not submitted until after the founding of Swan & Maclaren.